 5. THE LOGISTICS OF TRANSPORTING GOODS

 Making the best use of transportation options like trucks, planes, ships, and trains is an important part of keeping goods flowing.

-William Rapisarda teaches the supply chain program at Herzing College Winnipeg.
+William Rapisarda is an instructor in the supply chain program at Herzing College.
 He says the transportation course covers a range of valuable skills.